-Following the close of the Offer and assuming the full exrcise of the Oversubscription Option, AboitizPower will have issued a total of ₱20,000,000,000.00 in aggregate principal amount of bonds under its Debt Securities Program, with ₱10,000,000,000.00 remaining unissued.
+Following the close of the Offer and assuming the full exercise of the Oversubscription Option, AboitizPower will have issued a total of ₱30,000,000,000.00 in aggregate principal amount of bonds under its Debt Securities Program, with no amount remaining unissued under its Debt Securities Program.
 After the close of the Offer and within the Shelf Period, AboitizPower may, at its sole discretion, offer any or all of such remaining balance of the aggregate principal amount of the Bonds in subsequent tranches, including any amount remaining if the Oversubscription Option is partly exercised or not exercised at all.
 Any such subsequent offering requires the submission by AboitizPower of the relevant updates and amendments to the Registration Statement and the issuance of the corresponding permit to sell by the SEC.
 As a listed company, AboitizPower regularly disseminates such updates and information in its disclosures to the SEC, PDEx, and PSE.